Hello!

 While my food writing career was taking off, my love for cooking continued to grow.
 I study cooking and baking at the French Culinary Institute, Peter Kump Cooking School, and the Institute of Culinary Education, all in New York City.

-My love of sharing knowledge led me to teach cooking classes at ICE, as well as across the country in stores, such as William Sonoma, schools, on cruise lines (Holland America and National Geographic Expeditions), and in private homes.
+My love of sharing knowledge led me to teach cooking classes at ICE, as well as across the country in stores, such as Williams Sonoma, schools, on cruise lines (Holland America and National Geographic Expeditions), and in private homes.
 Through teaching, I realized how much people wanted to cook but needed simple, easy ways to pull it off.

 Central Market’s Passaporte Portugal